 In this post, we take you through the different sizes of the ukulele to help you make your pick.

-Before we dive into the different sizes, we need to understand what scale length is in ukulele terms.
+First of all, before we dive into the different ukulele sizes, we need to understand what scale length is in ukulele terms.
 When someone says the scale of a ukulele, they are referring to the length of the playing string, from the nut to the saddle.
-Each different type of ukulele will have a unique scale length which is the primary distinguishing factor of ukuleles.
+Consequently, each different type of ukulele will have a unique scale length which is the primary distinguishing factor of ukuleles.

-The scale length determines the spacing of the frets, but it also affects how the strings sound and how they feel to play.
+Scale length determines the spacing of the frets, but it also affects how the strings sound and how they feel to play.
 Short scale length ukuleles such as the soprano and concert have very little room to maneuver between the frets, and the shorter strings tend to be strung with less tension.
-This is the reason why many ukulele players find that longer scale sized ukuleles such as the tenor much easier to finger pick.
+As a result, many ukulele players find that longer scale sized ukuleles such as the tenor much easier to finger pick.

 Shorter strings also have less length to allow the overtones to speak, which tends to create a softer, thicker sounding tone.
 Longer strings will have more room for overtones to speak which will create a clearer and more ringing tone.

 And now, here’s more information to show you how to choose the perfect size ukulele for you.

 The soprano ukulele is the smallest of them all.
 This is the traditional size of the uke and is what most people think about when they imagine a ukulele.
 It is the most common type and produces the trademark classic ukulele sound.
 The soprano ukulele measures about 20 inches.

 This ukulele has also the tightest fret spacing.
 Its small size means it has a brighter, softer tone with less projection than a larger sized ukulele.
 It is tuned to the standard GCEA tuning.